Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Catskill Provisions in Callicoon | Photo courtesy of Claire M Marin

 We were fascinated to find out that Claire M. Marin, founder and head distiller of Catskill Provisions, tends to hundreds of beehives in the Catskill Mountains and then infuses the wildflower honey into her grain-to-glass vodkas, gins, and whiskeys.
-The gastro-distillery produces Pollinator Gin and Pollinator Vodka from local organic corn, handcrafted honey, and Catskill Mountain spring water, for an unusual flavor profile.
-For her Beespoke Gin, Marin uses grapes harvested in the Finger Lakes.
-In addition, the spirit features notes of juniper berries, coriander, citrus, and other bold botanicals.
+The gastro-distillery produces Pollinator Gin and Pollinator Vodka from local organic corn, handcrafted honey, and Catskill Mountain spring water for an unusual flavor profile.
+For her Pollinator Gin, Marin uses juniper berries, verbena, chamomile, and angelica.

 Do Good Spirits in Roscoe